-If you intend to include from microdrive then use the P command to save the text, as usual, and not this T command.
+If you intend to include from microdrive then use the P command to save the text, as usual, and not this ${\tt T}$ command.

 Note that this command is to be used only if you want to assemble the text from tape at a later stage.
+It is not available on disc-only versions of Devpac 4.